IBM 801: The Cheetah, Panther, and America projects

 In the early 1980s, the lessons learned on the 801 were combined with those from the IBM Advanced Computer Systems project, resulting in an experimental processor called "Cheetah".
 Cheetah was a 2-way superscalar processor, which evolved into a processor called "Panther" in 1985, and finally into a 4-way superscalar design called "America" in 1986.
 This was a three-chip processor set including an instruction processor that fetches and decodes instructions, a fixed-point processor that shares duty with the instruction processor, and a floating-point processor for those systems that require it.
 Designed by the 801 team, the final design was sent to IBM's Austin office in 1986, where it was developed into the IBM RS/6000 system.
 The RS/6000 running at 25 MHz was one of the fastest machines of its era.
-It outperformed other RISC machines by two to three times on common tests, and trivially outperformed older CISC systems.
+It outperformed other RISC machines by two to three times on common tests, and easily outperformed older CISC systems.

 After the RS/6000, the company turned its attention to a version of the 801 concepts that could be efficiently fabricated at various scales.
 The result was the IBM POWER instruction set architecture and the PowerPC offshoot.